kleqing/macOS-control-center-for-linux/README.md

 ![Screenshot](src/controlcenter.png)

-* This is a version base from <a href="https://github.com/libredeb/comice-control-center">comice control center</a> but added more feature
+* This is a version based from <a href="https://github.com/libredeb/comice-control-center">comice control center</a> but added more feature

 ## 💾 Installation